friendlyrobotnyc/Droidcon2017NYC/apollo_graphql_talk/apollo_graphql.md

 });
 ```
 ---
-#Storage with Apollo
+#Storage with Apollo is done through Caches
-#2 types of caches
--HTTP
--Normalized
+- HTTP
+- Normalized

 ---
 #Http Caching
--Similar to OKHTTP Cache (LRU)
+- Similar to OKHTTP Cache (LRU)
--Streams response to cache same time as parsing
+- Streams response to cache same time as parsing
--Can Set Max Cache Size
+- Can Set Max Cache Size
--Useful for background updating to prefill cache
+- Useful for background updating to prefill cache

 #[fit] need code example of prefetch
 ---
 #[fit]HTTP Caching is about as well as you can do in REST
 # Apollo Introduces a Normalized Cache - Apollo Store

 ---
 #Apollo Store
--Caching is done Post Parsing
+- Caching is done Post Parsing
--Each field is Cached Individually
+- Each field is Cached Individually
--Allows multiple queries to share same cached values
+- Allows multiple queries to share same cached values
--Great for things like Master/Detail
+- Great for things like Master/Detail
--Apollo ships with both an in memory and a disk implementation of an Apollo Store
+- Apollo ships with both an in memory and a disk implementation of an Apollo Store

 ---
 #Apollo Store